-Our feature engineering is done, and it's time to decide which machine learning algorithm we should use to build our model.
-As we already have stated, it is a classification problem statement; some famous classification ML algorithms used are logistic regression, SVM, KNN, and Random Forest.
+Our feature engineering is done, and it’s time to decide which machine learning algorithm we should use to build our model.
+As we already have stated, it is a classification problem statement; some famous classification algorithms are logistic regression, SVM, KNN, and Random Forest.

 In this article, we will be using the Random Forest algorithm to train our model.
 This algorithm needs minimal data cleaning efforts and gives heroic results by measuring the relative importance of each feature on prediction.